 It is sometimes unavoidable to base an evaluation on a simulated system.
 However, this is extremely dangerous, as a simulation is always a model, and contains a set of assumptions.

 It is therefore essential to ensure that the simulation model does not make any simplifying assumption which will impact the performance aspect you are looking for.
 And, it is equally important to make it clear to the reader/reviewer that you really have made sure that the model is truly representative with respect to your benchmarks.

 It is difficult to give general advice on how to do this.
 My best advice is to put yourself into the shoes of the reader, and even better to get an outsider to read your paper and check whether you have really made a convincing case.

 I see people using benchmarks that are supposed to prove the point, when in fact they say almost nothing (and the only thing they could possibly show is truly awful performance).
 Examples:

 This one seems outright childish, but that doesn't mean you don't see it in papers submitted by (supposedly) adults.
 Someone is trying to demonstrate the multiprocessor scalability of their system by running many copies of SPEC CPU benchmarks.

 Of course, these are uniprocessor programs which do not communicate.
-Further more, they perform very few system calls, and thus do not exercise the OS or underlying communication infrastructure.
+Furthermore, they perform very few system calls, and thus do not exercise the OS or underlying communication infrastructure.
 They should scale perfectly (at least for low processor counts).
 If not, there's serious brokenness in the OS or hardware.
-Real scalability tests would run workloads which actually communicate across processor.
+Real scalability tests would run workloads which actually communicate across processors and use system calls.

 Always give complete result, not just ratios (unless the denominator is a standard figure).
 At best, seeing only relative numbers leaves me with a doubt as to whether the figures make sense at all, I'm robbed of a simple way to perform a sanity check.
 At worst, it can cover up that a result is really bad, or really irrelevant.